 Large class sizes poor security little or no homework little input allowed from parents or teachers low morale... teachers and students...
 Needed More funds progressive leadership more meaningful involvement from students teachers and parents...

-Pahoa High & Intermediate School is a public high school in Pahoa.
+Pahoa High & Intermediate School is a public high school in Keaau.
 663 children attend Pahoa High & Intermediate School and identify mostly as Hispanic, Native Hawaiian or Other Pacific Islander, and Multiracial.
 84% of the 663 students here have subsidized lunches.
-The student to teacher ratio at Pahoa High & Intermediate School is 13:1.
+The ratio of students to teachers at Pahoa High & Intermediate School is 13:1.
 Hawaii Academy of Arts & Science Public Charter School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts